Jolla unveiled its first smartphone with MeeGo-derived Sailfish OS

-Jolla was started when it became clear Nokia were abandoning the MeeGo project to start work on Windows 8.
+Jolla was started when it became clear Nokia was abandoning the MeeGo project to start work on Windows 8.
 The team, which now has 60 staff, began working on a different operating system run on the same design as MeeGo.
 Most of the staff are ex-Nokia workers, who decided to move out and work on Jolla when their project was disbanded.

 Jolla announced the first smartphone to run its Sailfish mobile operating system (OS) on Monday, ahead of its European release later this year.

 Despite us thinking the firm had named the phone “The Movement” as if it was a rapper or wrestler, the phone apparently is named, somewhat confusingly, Jolla.
-Its specifications are a bit more straightforward though, with the handset boasting a 4.5in display, a dual-core processor, 16GB of internal storage, an 8MP camera and 4G LTE support.
+Its specifications are a bit more straightforward though, with the handset boasting a 4.5in display, a dual-core processor, 16GB of internal storage, an 8MP camera, and 4G LTE support.

 There’s also a feature called the “Other Half”, which lets users switch out the handset’s backplate.
 Jolla – the company, not the handset, explained, “Attach the Other Half and your Jolla becomes alive and unique.
-Magically, the software changes to match your selected colour and design.
+Magically, the software changes to match your selected color and design.
 Your Ambience.
 Your Jolla.”

-The Jolla smartphone is the first handset to run Jolla’s Sailfish OS which is essentially a reworked version of Nokia’s now defunct Meego OS.
-The Sailfish OS is compatible with Android apps, Jolla boasted, and features a predominantly gesture based user interface.
+The Jolla smartphone is the first handset to run Jolla’s Sailfish OS which is essentially a reworked version of Nokia’s now-defunct Meego OS.
+The Sailfish OS is compatible with Android apps, Jolla boasted and features a predominantly gesture-based user interface.

 The Jolla handset will be available in Europe by the end of 2013, sporting a €399 price tag.
-It’s available to preorder now and there are three pre order options available.
+It’s available to pre-order now and there are three pre-order options available.
 Buyers who go for the Jolla €0 preorder package are guaranteed a handset at €399 when it launches later this year, while the €40 and €100 packages offer users a guaranteed handset and a free t-shirt, or an exclusive backplate, a t-shirt and a €100 voucher, respectively.

 5 Things to Know About Jolla’s Open Source OS